Jorenar/blog/2023-02-26-gotophobia-harmful.md

 _required_ to _advisory_, I think in regular code we can safely use `goto` in judicious manner.

-Thus I want to present some situations and patterns where `goto` could be acceptable (perhaps the best?) choice and you could maybe want to *consider* using it.
+Thus, I want to present some situations and patterns where `goto` could be acceptable (perhaps the best?) choice and you could maybe want to *consider* using it.
 I'll also try to mention `goto`-less alternatives and their potential drawbacks (you presumably already are familiar with their advantages as well as with the possible hitches of `goto` versions).

 **Resources**
   * _The C Programming Language, 2nd ed._ by Kernighan & Ritchie